Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 (6) Try to understand the error you get when compiling polymorph_err.jai (7) Write a polymorphic `repeat` proc, that takes an item of type T and a count.
 It adds the item count times.
 Test it out for several types (see repeat.jai)

-The following two § are not specific about polymorphism, but they do prepare the way for the `map` polymorphic example in § 22.7
+The following two sections are not specifically about polymorphism, but they do prepare the way for the `map` polymorphic example in § 22.7

 ## 22.3 The lambda notation =>
 See *22.5_lambdas.jai*: